tractoai/tractorun/docs/options.md

 ```

 ### mesh.pool-trees
 Typically, the default pool tree contains only CPU resources.
-To use GPU, you need to specify the pool tree name.
+You need to specify the pool tree name to use GPU resources.

 cli: `tractorun --mesh.pool-trees "gpu_h100"`